arielmission-space/PAOS/README.md

 It implements Physical Optics Propagation in Fresnel approximation and paraxial ray tracing to analyze complex waveform propagation through both generic and off-axes optical systems.

+It handles diffractive materials and can implement wavefront aberrations as Zernike polynomials, orthonormal polynomials, or grid sags.

 ## Table of contents

 - [``PAOS``](#paos)